As we await Christmas, millions made homeless by the earthquake await a merciless winter, says Simon Roughneen

 However, that ‘if’ applies to so many people, and with the slow response and continued lack of funding of the relief effort generally, now is really a big ‘if’ for many of the vulnerable.

 Some people have access to other homegrown foodstuffs to complement the flour, oil, pulses that they receive from agencies.
-However, the need to preposition food stocks for higher areas that will be inaccessible remains pressing, and combined with the cold, malnutrition will heighten the risk of disease, especially among the young and the elderly.
+However many say that it is necessary to preposition food stocks in higher areas that will be inaccessible once it snows.
+Combined with the cold, malnutrition will heighten the risk of disease, especially among the young and the elderly.

 But there are too many ifs.
 Too much left to chance for so many people.
 Left to chance because the world has not provided for them in their time of need.

-As we move into the Christmas season at home, we will recall the emotional outpouring of giving that came about with last years’ tsunami.
+As we move into the Christmas season at home, we will recall the emotional outpouring of giving that came about with last years’ Indian Ocean tsunami.

 We need a similar outpouring now.
 Otherwise we will see in our Christmas and New Year with another spate of images of human suffering from a faraway place.
 Only this time we will know we had ample opportunity to avert the catastrophe.
 That time is now.Show